germal/OpenCVB/README.md

 The ability to record and playback is provided with OpenCVB – see Replay_Record and Replay_Play algorithms.
 RGB, Depth, point cloud, and IMU data are written to the recording file.
-Any algorithm that normally runs with the live camera input can be run with recorded data.
-Use the “Subset Combo Box” to select the option:
-“\<All using recorded data\>”.
+Any algorithm that normally runs with the live camera input and IMU data can be run with recorded data.
+Use the “Subset Combo Box” to select the option: “\<All using recorded data\>”.
 Selecting “Test All” with that setting will run all the active algorithms with the recorded data.
 This is a useful regression test.

 **VTK Support**